Actual-Chat/actual-chat/docs/SmallTasks.md

 - Show bios in Members list
 - Show anonymous chat members as a single "group" while their count is < 5 -- unless it's a peer chat
 - Max. message length = 64K symbols?
-- "Copy" action for multiple messages should include contain author names.
+- [EK] "Copy" action for multiple messages should include contain author names.
 - Add support for @u:userId mentions
   - Render them as authors if this author exists in chat
   - Otherwise render them as user mentions
   - Extend author info modal to show user info???

 Permissions:
-- Owners must be able to delete other people's messages
+- [EK] Owners must be able to delete other people's messages

 Performance:
 - ~~[AK] Find out why collapsing items in Chat Members cause the panel to jitter while dragged~~